gustavomrq/fitpulse-api/README.md

 # FitPulse API

-FitPulse is a backend system developed with **Laravel** for managing gym students.
+FitPulse is a system developed with **Laravel** for managing gym students.

 ---